 However, dogs don’t only exhibit these behaviors when preparing to catch food — many dogs enjoy incorporating the stalk and chase steps of this sequence into normal play interactions.
 These dogs don’t have the intent to kill their playmate, and they give appropriate play signals to the other dog to communicate as much.

 It’s also important to note that many dogs have a high chase drive, as opposed to a high prey drive — they just enjoy chasing their buddies.
 It is also instinctual for many herding breeds to stalk.

 These types of “stalking” behaviors don’t usually require you to address them.
 However, these behaviors do need to be addressed if the stalking behavior is inappropriate, excessive, or results in injuries to other dogs.

 So, to address these issues and teach your pupper the appropriate way to play, a send away dog training program could help her learn some alternative and more appropriate play strategies.

-However, if she truly has a high prey drive, you’ll likely need to address the issue by managing your dog carefully, rather than using a board and train program.
-This means using things like leashes, fences, and even muzzles, if need be.
+However, if she truly has a high prey drive and a tendency towards predatory aggression, you’ll likely need to address the issue by managing your dog carefully, rather than using a board-and-train program.

-Ultimately, high prey drives can be modified, but it will not happen in three weeks, and I would be very wary of anyone who claims they can ‘fix’ this type of behavior in such a short time span.
+Ultimately, high prey drives can be modified, making it easier to walk a dog with a high prey drive and manage a high prey-oriented dog, but it will not happen in three weeks.
+I would be very wary of anyone who claims they can ‘fix’ this type of behavior in such a short time span.